guadagar/Morphological_principles_of_neuronal_mitochondria/README.md

 [DOI:10.1002/cne.25254](https://doi.org/10.1002/cne.25254)

 Welcome to the repository of the manuscript "Morphological principles of neuronal mitochondria".
 This repository contains all the code generated for this publication, for the analysis and figures in the paper.
-Other material as the electron tomograms used to generate the meshes can be found [here]().
+Other material as the electron tomograms used to generate the 3D reconstructions and the meshes can be found [here]().

-In the folder `/meshes/` you can find all the reconstructions in Blender. for 3D mesh generation and analysis we used Blender version 2.79.
-The final meshes used in the paper are called `OuterMembrane.final` and `InnerMemmbrane.final`, in some files the latest reconstructions have `*final.final` in the name.

 In the folder `/script_figures/` you can find all the code used to generate the figures, and a table `data_final.cvs` with all the taken measurements.
 The code is written in Python version 3.8.